-Our prompt for June was:
+Our prompt for June 2018 has been:

 Your character receives a dirty old postcard.
 Curious, they attempt to wipe off the dirt and suddenly find themselves inside the postcard somehow.